Available with Spatial Analyst license.

 Incoming solar radiation (insolation) originates from the sun; is modified as it travels through the atmosphere; is further modified by topography and surface features; and is intercepted at the earth's surface as direct, diffuse, and reflected components.
 Direct radiation is intercepted unimpeded in a direct line from the sun.
 Diffuse radiation is scattered by atmospheric constituents, such as clouds and dust.
 Reflected radiation is reflected from surface features.
 The sum of the direct, diffuse, and reflected radiation is called total or global solar radiation.

 Generally, direct radiation is the largest component of total radiation, and diffuse radiation is the second largest component.
 Reflected radiation generally constitutes only a small proportion of total radiation, except for locations surrounded by highly reflective surfaces such as snow cover.
-The solar radiation tools in Spatial Analyst do not include reflected radiation in the calculation of total radiation.
+The solar radiation tools do not include reflected radiation in the calculation of total radiation.
 Therefore, the total radiation is calculated as the sum of the direct and diffuse radiation.

 The solar radiation tools can perform calculations for point locations or for entire geographic areas.
 This involves four steps:

 - The calculation of an upward-looking hemispherical viewshed based on topography.

 - Overlay of the viewshed on a direct sun map to estimate direct radiation.

 - Overlay of the viewshed on a diffuse sky map to estimate diffuse radiation.

 - Repeating the process for every location of interest to produce an insolation map.